-Dr. Marks teaches courses on the psychology of African American males, statistics, research methods, social psychology, racial identity, intergroup relations, and prejudice & racism.
+Dr. Marks has taught courses on the psychology of African American males, statistics, research methods, social psychology, racial identity, intergroup relations, and prejudice and racism.
 He is currently distributing a set of science manuals with a companion DVD that include modules created by African American college students designed to teach concepts in biology, chemistry, computer science, mathematics, physics, and psychology.
 This innovative approach to teaching science is student-centered in that it incorporates the interests and experiences of African American males into each lesson.
 Participants in the program have reported increased interest in scientific disciplines and have enhanced their overall scientific literacy.
 Dr. Marks also assists school districts, teachers, and administrators (K-12 and college) with developing best practices for improving the academic achievement of African American males.

-Dr. Marks also conducts research that focuses on the impact of racial stereotypes on performance, the psychological impact of the Black College experience (with an emphasis on comparing science and non-science majors), factors related to the retention and graduation rates of Black males in college in the U.S. and abroad, the affirmative personal, leadership and academic achievement of African American males, and innovative practices for teaching males of color.
+Dr. Marks conducts research that focuses on the impact of racial stereotypes on performance, the psychological impact of the Black College experience (with an emphasis on comparing STEM and non-STEM majors), factors related to the retention and graduation rates of Black males in college in the U.S. and abroad, the affirmative personal, leadership and academic achievement of African American males, and innovative practices for teaching males of color.
 His most publication is a book chapter entitled African American Males at Private Colleges and Universities, to be published in Black Males in Postsecondary Education: Examining their Experiences in Diverse Institutional Contexts.

 Dr. Marks grew up in Queens, New York and attended Mt.
 Zion Baptist Church and St. John’s Baptist Church where he sang in the children’s choir, excelled in Sunday School, and began to develop public speaking skills.
 While living in Chicago, he was a member of Trinity United Church of God in Christ.
 He is an ordained minister, currently serving as an Associate Minister at Mt.
 Welcome Missionary Baptist Church in Decatur, GA.